 No, no, no, no.

-If you come into this country and you don't apply and you sneak across the border, you are entering America, the United States of America illegally, right?
+If you come into this country and you don't apply and you sneak across the border, you are entering America, the United States of America, illegally, right?

-You are entering the promised land, you're right.
+You are entering the promised land.

 The question I thought we were talking about.

-You're answering the promised land illegally.
+You're entering the promised land illegally.

 Can you say the word illegal?